vercas/Beelzebub/JEGUDIEL_SPECIFICATION.md

 ### §6.8 x2APIC Flags
-Using the HY_HEADER_FLAG_X2APIC_ALLOW the kernel supports x2APIC mode and Hydrogen will enable it on all LAPICs, if it is supported by the system.
-If both HY_HEADER_FLAG_X2APIC_ALLOW and HY_HEADER_FLAG_X2APIC_REQUIRE are set, Hydrogen will panic, if x2APIC mode is not supported on the system.
+Using the HY_HEADER_FLAG_X2APIC_ALLOW the kernel supports x2APIC mode and Jegudiel will enable it on all LAPICs, if it is supported by the system.
+If both HY_HEADER_FLAG_X2APIC_ALLOW and HY_HEADER_FLAG_X2APIC_REQUIRE are set, Jegudiel will panic, if x2APIC mode is not supported on the system.

 ### §6.9 IDT and GDT Mapping
 The kernel header can specify a virtual address for mapping the IDT/GDT into